Lenders & Auto Loans

 A direct loan is where the consumer goes directly to a bank, credit union or finance company to apply for a loan.
 Many times these lenders can "pre-approve" you, and quote an interest rate and term for the total amount you want to borrow.
 The lender will give you a commitment letter that can be taken to the dealership to purchase the vehicle.
 Once the dealer is paid for the vehicle, monthly payments will be made directly to the bank, credit union or finance company for the term of the loan.
 The banks sometimes call this Direct Lending.

-Whether a consumer has arranged for a direct loan or a dealer-arranged loan, there are terms which address default and the option for the lender to repossess the vehicle.
+Whether a consumer has arranged for a direct loan or a dealer-arranged loan, there are terms specified in the loan agreement which address default and the option for the lender to repossess the vehicle.
 Whether a consumer falls behind on payments or not, the lender must follow a number of rules before and after a vehicle is repossessed.
 If any rules have been overlooked, the consumer may take legal action against the bank, credit union or finance company.